 Recognize that the holidays may be more difficult than other times of the year.
 Remember that it’s okay to grieve, and that you will need to approach certain events differently than you usually do.
 Before attending an event, have an exit strategy.
 You’re not obligated to stay at the office holiday party if you’re feeling overwhelmed or sad.
 Recruit a good friend to drive you in case you feel like leaving early.
 You’re also not obligated to attend an event at all, however many people find that being around others can be comforting.
 It's OK to limit your decorations or shop for presents online only.
 Planning ahead for certain situations can help you prevent added difficulty during this time.

-It may have been months, years, or even decades since your loved one’s funeral.
+It may have been months, years, or even decades since your loved one’s funeral service.
 But having the extra support of family, friends, and/or a grief counselor can be immensely helpful during the holidays, when grief can surge strongly.
 Loss is not supposed to be a burden one shoulders alone.
 Our Grief Resources page offers many resources for online and in-person counseling and support.

 This is often easier said than done.
 But making sure you’re well-rested and de-stressed can have significant benefits during this time.
 Exercise.
 Take time to decompress.
 Be careful not to overindulge in food or alcohol.
 They may feel comforting in the short-term but can have serious repercussions.